 Why Kids Understand Ambiguous Loss Intuitively

-After a parent has a brain injury, kids are often confused and will might say, "She looks like my Mom, but she doesn't act like it."
-"He seems half dead, and half alive."
-"If he's changed, do I need to change to still be close to him?"
+After a parent has TBI, kids might say, "She looks like my Mom, but she doesn't act like it," or "He seems half dead, and half alive."

 Growing Up with Brain Injury